 I believe in one holy catholic and apostolic church, united in Christ’s love in one faith and one baptism through the Holy Spirit.
 We partake of one communion: The Body and Blood of our Lord Jesus Christ, eagerly awaiting his return and the indestructible, everlasting life of the world to come.

 Postscript: If all of this sounds like I have pillaged ancient creeds and Christian statements of faith, it is because I have unashamedly done so.
 I don’t see this as a binding statement as much as a description of the Christian faith that I am willing to bear witness to.
 It is simpler than some formulae, because I do think that dogmatizing elaborate belief systems is a source of great harm in the Church, but definite enough to let the discerning reader know where I stand on the most essential matters that the Church has grappled with down through the centuries.
 I probably could confess more, but certainly not less than this.
 The better part of humanity is our willingness to discover beauty, goodness, and truth wherever it is found.
-One of the most profound inheritances I have received from my Reformed Christian heritage is Calvin’s conviction that all truth is God’s truth.
+I trust that I never tire seeking out the absolute uniqueness of the One who has overcome Death by death.